 The full boarding form needs filling out completely.
 It asks for contact information, information about your RADIUS servers and various other pieces of information.
-The form refers to a document - if you're joining as a Federation, please fill that in too.
-Send them to govroam@jisc.ac.uk.
+The form refers to a document - if you're joining as a Federation, please fill that in too and send it to govroam@jisc.ac.uk.